-Alcove bathtubs are found in the vast majority of American dwellings.
+These are found in the vast majority of American dwellings.
 Also known as recessed tubs or skirted tubs, they are placed in an alcove made by three supporting walls.
 Because of this, only one side of the tub is finished, or "skirted."
 Corner tubs are also considered alcove tubs, but are usually finished on two sides, although a few other options are available.
 Alcove bathtubs are most commonly about 5- to 6-feet long and 30 to 36 inches deep, although they come in a variety of sizes to fit different-sized bathrooms.
 They are the best choice for bath/shower combination units, assuming that the supporting walls are tiled or otherwise made waterproof.
-The open side can then be enclosed with a shower curtain or other type of enclosure.
+The open side can then be enclosed with a shower curtain, sliding doors or something similar.

-Recessed tubs have fewer style and material options than other types of tubs, most are made from enameled cast iron enameled steel, acrylic or fiberglass.
-Except for corner tubs, the standard shape is rectangular.
+Recessed tubs have fewer style and material options than other types of tubs, most are made from enameled cast iron, enameled steel, acrylic or fiberglass.
+Except for corner tubs, the standard shape is rectangular, though you can find rectangular corner tubs as well.
 In their most basic form alcove tubs are very affordable; however, you can get some upgrades in alcove tubs, such as arm rests, sloping sides, and neck or head rests for increased comfort.
 Whirlpool jets are also widely available in alcove tubs, but will add to the price.
 Extra-deep alcove tubs are considered soaking tubs, but tend to be a bit shallower than true soaker tubs.

-Drop in tubs, also known as platform tubs, literally "drop in" to some type of a supportive frame with a rim, or deck that is at the same level as the top of the tub.
-The frame can be a custom-made platform or deck, or a depression built in to the floor.
-Drop in tubs sometimes will hug just one wall, or can be built to stand alone in some part of the bathroom.
+Also known as platform tubs, these literally "drop in" to some type of a supportive frame with a rim, or a deck that is at the same level as the top of the tub.
+Another option is to sink the tub into the floor itself, so that it sits level (or nearly level) with it.
+Drop-in tubs sometimes will hug just one wall, or can be built to stand alone in some part of the bathroom.
 These tubs usually include a rim for a finished look and to keep the water from getting between the support unit and the tub.
-Undermount bathtubs are similar to drop in tubs, except that its rim is covered by the supporting structure and it's supported by the floor.
-Drop in tubs have infinite options for materials and customizations, as well as depth, size and spa options.
+Undermount bathtubs are similar to drop-in tubs, except that its rim is covered by the supporting structure and it's supported by the floor.
+Drop-in tubs have infinite options for materials and customizations, as well as depth, size and spa options.